grannycart/by-sound-alone_source/manuscript/2_Chapter.md

 "On every trip to hell Chips, a crowd of people stand on shore waving.
 And they shout their goodbyes, but they don't say 'bon voyage', they say 'I told you so," replied Percy.
 "If you're gonna be up here, sit at the radar and let us know if we're going to have a surprise audience for this operation."

-Captain Percy waited for Gregory to clear the ladder from the control room on his way to the lowest deck of the boat with his instructions from Hemi before she climbed up into the control room which was once again at capacity with its full compliment of four people.
+Captain Percy waited for Gregory to clear the ladder from the control room on his way to the lowest deck of the boat with his instructions from Hemi before she climbed up into the control room which was once again at capacity with its full complement of four people.

 "OK, Bastian.
 Give us a two knot creep.
 We want just enough to keep us steady against the motion of the water," said Hemi.